 GREENSBRORO, N.C. -- Dr. Paul E. Zopf Jr., chairman of the Guilford College department of sociology, has been designated Dana Professor for the 1970-71 academic year.

+In making the announcement,

+Dr. Grimsley T. Hobbs, president

+of the college, described Dr.,

+Zopf as "one of Guilford's most

-In making the announcement, Dr. Grimsley T. Hobbs, president of the college, described Dr. Zopf as "one of Guilford's most outstanding professors, both in his teaching and in his research leading to publication."
+Zopf as "one of Guilford's most outstanding professors, both in his teaching and in his research leading to publication."

 Dr. Zopf's newest book, which he wrote with T. Lynn Smith of the University of Florida, has just been published by the F.A.
-Davis Co. of Philadelphia.
+Davis Co., of Philadelphia.

 Entitled "Principles of Inductive Rural Sociology," the book was written for use as a text in undergraduate college courses.

+courses.
-Dr. Zopf's earlier book, "North Carolina: A Demographic Profile," was the first selcected for publication by the North Carolina Population Center at Chapel Hill.

-A native of Bridgeport, Conn., r.
-Zopf has been teaching at
+Dr. Zopf's earlier book, "North Carolina: A Demographic Profile," was the first selected for publication by the North Carolina Population Center at Chapel Hill.
+A native of Bridgeport, Conn.,